drewburr/3D_Pinball_Game/guide.md

   - These lights are the same as the Fuel Rollovers
 - A light blinks and goes out every 10-20 seconds depending on the light.
 - Total Fuel is approximately 90 seconds.
-- Roll or "Re-fuel" over to re-light.
+- Roll or 're-fuel' over to re-light.
   - Refer to the Secondary Objectives section for more information.

 #### Launch Ramp